pieroproietti/penguins-eggs/README.md

 ## `eggs produce`

-the system produce an egg: iso image of your system
+produce a live image from your system whithout your data

 ```
 USAGE